ephraimkwon/developerFolio/README.md

 # My Software Developer Folio ⚡️

 This repository hosts the code for my personal portfolio hosted on the AWS Cloud.
-It is my take on completing the AWS Cloud Resume Challenge.
+It is my take on completing the AWS Cloud Resume Challenge (https://cloudresumechallenge.dev/docs/the-challenge/aws/).
+I used ReactJS, SCSS, and Go to complete the challenge.

 ## Technologies Used